History of the Texas Rangers (baseball): First success: 1995–2000

 The year 1995 saw the beginnings of promise for the Rangers.
 With a brand new ballpark that hosted its first All-Star Game that year, Johnny Oates was hired as the Rangers' manager.
 Oates and company promptly helped to bring home the 1996 AL Western Division championship, the first division championship in team history, finally reaching the playoffs in the franchise's 36th season, taking longer than any other team in North American professional sports history to accomplish the feat, 24 years after the franchise came to Texas.
-The series ultimately saw the Rangers lose to the burgeoning late-90s New York Yankees, three games to one.
+The series ultimately saw the Rangers lose to the burgeoning late-1990s New York Yankees, three games to one.
 Oates was named AL Manager of the Year and Juan González was named A.L.
 MVP.
 The team featured a powerful lineup of hitters with Iván Rodríguez, Will Clark, Mark McLemore, Dean Palmer, Rusty Greer, Juan González, and Mickey Tettleton but continued to struggle with pitching—a common stereotype of Rangers teams—despite having Rick Helling, and Aaron Sele on their roster.
 Oates led the team to consecutive A.L.
 West championships in 1998 and 1999.
 Neither of Oates' last two playoff teams could win a single game, losing all six in back-to-back sweeps at the hands of the Yankees, a team that won three world championships in the 1990s after defeating Rangers teams in the first round.
 The 1999 team would be the last playoff-bound team for over a decade, as the Rangers took a step backwards at the beginning of the new millennium.
 En route to a second straight last-place finish, Oates resigned his position 28 games into the 2001 season.
 The Rangers finished the decade going 1–9 in the postseason, without a single home win.

 In 1998, venture capital billionaire Tom Hicks bought the team for $250 million.
 Hicks also agreed to pay the $22.2 million awarded in settlements in relation to the 1991 eminent domain litigation concerning the Ballpark in Arlington.
+While the team found limited success during the 1990s, earlier decades were marked by struggles common to expansion franchises, including frequent last-place finishes and managerial changes.
+Understanding these earlier years provides context for the eventual success of the 1990s Rangers.